 Andhra Pradesh’s coastline, including Visakhapatnam and its beaches, are alternately peaceful or bustling with a festive atmosphere.
 Here, luxury resorts sit peacefully alongside stalls selling local Andhra-bites, and a few days easily go by in the blink of an eye.
 A few of the beaches have kitschy attractions and cotton candies for children playing on the sand.
 You can even find surfing spots along its seashore.

 Visakhapatnam’s main beach is the lengthy Ramakrishna Beach, known by locals as RK Beach.
 Two decades ago this was a virgin beach that locals rarely visited, but today it is a different story.
 It’s crowded with joggers early in the morning and people having a good time later in the day.
-Though it isn’t the best beach for swimming, it is pretty and provides much entertainment in the form of food and people-watching.
+Though it isn’t the best beach for swimming, it is quite pretty and makes for a good place for foodies.

 RK Beach leads on to Palm Beach, which is quieter and ends up as VUDA Park (Visakhapatnam Urban Development Authority), also known as Taraka Rama Park.
 It’s a large green area at the end of the beach and perfect for picnics and hanging out.

 Yarada Beach, half an hour’s drive from Visakhapatnam, offers safer waters for swimming than anywhere else in the city.
 You’ll have to drive till here or hire a taxi, but carry food with you and plan to spend a good part of the day lazing on this private beach.